OHDSI/WhiteRabbit/docs/WhiteRabbit.md

 There are a few setting options as well with the scan:

-  * Checking the “Scan field values” tells WhiteRabbit that you would like to investigate raw data items within tables selected for a scan (i.e. if you select Table A, WhiteRabbit will review the contents in each column in Table A).
+  * Checking the “Scan field values” box tells WhiteRabbit that you would like to investigate raw data items within tables selected for a scan (i.e. if you select Table A, WhiteRabbit will review the contents in each column in Table A).
     * “Min cell count” is an option when scanning field values.
-By default this is set to 25, meaning values in the source data that appear less than 25 will not appear in the report.
+By default this is set to 5, meaning values in the source data that appear less than 5 times will not appear in the report.
     * “Rows per table” is an option when scanning field values.
-By default, WhiteRabbit will random 1 million rows in the table.
-There are other options to review 100,000 or all rows within the table.
+By default, WhiteRabbit will random 100,000 rows in the table.
+There are other options to review 500,000, 1 million or all rows within the table.
+	* “Max distinct values” is an option when scanning field values.
+By default this is set to 1,000, meaning that a maximum of 1,000 distinct values per field will appear in the scan report.
+This option can be set to 100, 1,000 or 10,000 distinct values.
   * Unchecking the “Scan field values” tells WhiteRabbit to not review or report on any of the raw data items.
-  * Checking the "Numeric Stats" box will include numeric statistics.
-See the section on ['Numerical Statistics'](#numeric-statistics-(develop)).
+  * Checking the "Numeric stats" box will include numeric statistics.
+See the section on [Numerical Statistics](#numeric-statistics).

-Once all settings are completed, press the “Scan tables” button.
+Once all settings are completed, press the ‘Scan tables’ button.
 After the scan is completed the report will be written to the working folder.

 ### Running from the command line